Human-Centered Practices

 What Kind of Culture Are You Creating?

-You want to create a diverse, equitable, and inclusive organization where people belong, want to show up, and do incredible work.
+You want to build and sustain a healthy organization where people belong, want to show up, and do incredible work.

 Where do you start?